goldnarms/Binding_SwipeActionAdapter/README.md

 # Xamarin Binding: SwipeActionAdapter
-This is a binding package for SwipeActionAdapter, an Android library that gieves you a listview with swiping.
+This is a binding package for SwipeActionAdapter, an Android library that gives you a listview with swiping.

 ## How to use
 For docs and how to use, see: https://github.com/wdullaer/SwipeActionAdapter